Distracted Driving Injury Lawyer

 Eyes on the road for two seconds out of every six is simply not enough.
 The mind cannot keep up with the multiple images; it becomes unable to process them.

 Software Design Flaws and Negligent Police Department Policy

 The problem of distracted driving by Austin police officers goes far beyond the conduct of any particular officer.
 It was deliberate departmental policy to buy and install the onboard computers and encourage officers to use them while driving.
 It was also deliberate departmental policy to seek and receive an exemption from Austin’s new ordinance against texting while driving.

 There is a certain irony – or double standard – in a policy that creates a texting ban but allows the officers who must enforce it to use electronic devices behind the wheel.
 Even with such a policy in place, however, there should have been a built-in ability to disable an officer’s onboard computer when he or she is driving.

-That is why Austin attorney Len Gabbay has included both the Austin Police Department and the makers and sellers of the Mobile Data Computer in his lawsuit seeking fair compensation for Louis Olivier's life-altering injuries.
+That is why Leonard B. Gabbay, P.C. has included both the Austin Police Department and the makers and sellers of the Mobile Data Computer in his lawsuit seeking fair compensation for Louis Olivier’s life-altering injuries.